Pub-113, Registering your Business

 Who must register as a retailer?

-You must register as a retailer and remit Retailers’ Occupation Tax and any applicable local taxes administered by IDOR (sales tax) if you are engaged in the business of selling at retail tangible personal property in Illinois for use and consumption [35 ILCS 120/2a].
-You must register as a retailer and collect and remit Use Tax if you are an out-of-state retailer maintaining a place of business in this state [35 ILCS 105].
+You must register as a retailer and remit Retailers’ Occupation Tax (ROT) and any applicable local taxes administered by IDOR (sales tax) if you are engaged in the business of selling, leasing, or renting at retail tangible personal property in Illinois for use or consumption.

-You are engaged in the business of selling at retail tangible personal property in Illinois for use and consumption and must remit Retailers’ Occupation Tax and any applicable local taxes administered by IDOR if:
+You are engaged in the business of selling, leasing, or renting at retail tangible personal property in Illinois for use or consumption and must remit ROT and any applicable local taxes administered by IDOR if:

-- you make retail sales from a location in this state to purchasers located in this state;
+- you make retail sales, leases, or rentals from a location in this State to purchasers located in this State;

-- you are an out-of-state retailer that maintains inventory in this state and fulfills a sale to a purchaser located in this state from that inventory;
+- you are an out-of-State** retailer that maintains inventory in this State and fulfills a sale, lease, or rental to a purchaser located in this State from that inventory;

-- you sell items at craft shows, fairs, seminars, and conventions in this state; or
+- you sell, lease, or rent items at craft shows, fairs, seminars, and conventions in this State;

 - you have contract with a person located in this State under which: